netdata/netdata/collectors/xenstat.plugin/README.md

 1. install `xen-dom0-libs-devel` and `yajl-devel` using the package manager of your system.

-2. re-install netdata from source.
+2. re-install Netdata from source.
 The installer will detect that the required libraries are now available and will also build xenstat.plugin.

 Keep in mind that `libxenstat` requires root access, so the plugin is setuid to root.